-Most PERA members do not contribute to Social Security while they are working for PERA employers.* If you are eligible for both a PERA benefit and a Social Security benefit, your PERA benefit will never be reduced due to Social Security.
-However, two federal reductions may apply to your Social Security benefit leaving you with a smaller Social Security benefit or possibly no benefit at all.
+Most PERA members do not contribute to Social Security while they are working for PERA employers.* If you are eligible for both a PERA benefit and a Social Security benefit, your PERA benefit will never be reduced due to any Social Security benefit you may receive.
+However, two provisions in federal law may apply to your Social Security benefit leaving you with a smaller Social Security benefit or possibly no benefit at all.
 These federal reductions, the Windfall Elimination Provision and the Government Pension Offset only affect your Social Security benefit.

 Windfall Elimination Provision (WEP)